-^{}Weekly rates are for 40 hours of work (except for "on call").
+\Weekly rates are for 40 hours of work (except for "on call").
 Daily rates are for 8 hours of work.

-Employees may be employed on a daily basis as a Sound Effects Editor, Foley Artist or Music Film Editor under the Local #700 (Editors) Agreements (Majors and Independents) in the following circumstances: for the purpose of replacing employees who are given time off pursuant to Paragraph 7.1 of the Agreement, for work on screen tests or for additional work to be performed after the final dub.
+Employees may be employed on a daily basis as a Sound Effects Editor, Foley Artist or Music Film Editor under the Local #700 (Editors) Agreements (Majors and Independents) in the following circumstances: for the purpose of replacing employees who are given time off pursuant to Paragraph 7.1, for the purpose of replacing, for up to five (5) consecutive scheduled work days, employees who are absent for personal reasons (except that replacements for employees taking paid California sick leave shall be governed by Article 13), for work on screen tests or for additional work to be performed after the final dub.
 In the latter case, employment shall first be offered to the individual(s) who performed work during the regular post-production period in the job classification(s) in which the additional work is to be performed.
 If such individual(s) accepts the offer of employment, he (they) shall be paid at the rate under which he (they) was (were) formerly employed.
 Such employees may also be employed on a daily basis for electronic sound editing on motion pictures other than theatrical motion pictures, but such daily schedule employment shall not be used for the purpose of avoiding premium pay for the sixth or seventh day worked in an employee's workweek.
 In addition, Assistant Editors and Librarians may be employed on a daily basis due to temporary increases in workload (including temp dubs).

-Except as provided above, employment on a daily basis shall be on an emergency basis only.
-The Producer shall immediately notify the Union of its intention to employ such employees on a daily basis in an emergency and state the emergency purpose for which the employee will be employed on a daily basis.
+employees on a daily basis in an emergency and state the emergency purpose for which the employee will be employed on a daily basis.